Does Multiple Myeloma Show Up in Blood Tests?

 Both myeloma itself and the many treatments for myeloma affect the ability of new blood cells to grow in the bone marrow.

 Your CBC will be monitored carefully throughout your treatment course to make sure that your blood cell counts are not decreasing to dangerous levels.
-Sometimes, patients must have a CBC every week to ensure that a particular treatment is not taking a toll on one or more of the blood cell types.
+Sometimes, people living with myeloma must have a CBC every week to ensure that a particular treatment is not taking a toll on one or more of the blood cell types.

 What Does a Complete Blood Count Measure?